meganz/mpenc_doc/source/topics.rst

   many reasons that this is the best behaviour, discussed in [msg-2oo]_.
 There are some other options, but we believe these are all strictly worse.

-Messages not yet acknowledged by all of its intended recipients Here, we are unsure if everyone received what we sent, or received the same messages that we received from others.
+Messages not yet acknowledged by all of its intended readers Here, we are unsure if everyone received what we sent, or received the same messages that we received from others.